FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### Where is the form I need to submit before going to the space?

 Here you go, it's available online: [Farset Labs COVID-19 Policy Agreement](https://docs.google.com/forms/d/e/1FAIpQLSdnoNQBvJ5xRm75cpybzPVDQOLN389tQhX1Kmv7kCnF2bgI6g/viewform?usp=sf_link).

+#### Can I run an event with more than 15 people?

+Yes, but an additional step is required.
+Contact us on [Slack] (preferred) or through [info@farsetlabs.org.uk] and we'll complete a risk assessment for your event, which is required for indoor events of more than 15 people.

 ---